awsdocs/iam-user-guide/doc_source/id_users.md

 An IAM user with administrator permissions is not the same thing as the AWS account root user\.
 For more information about the root user, see [The AWS Account Root User](id_root-user.md)\.

 **Important**
-If you arrived at this page while trying to enable Amazon Advertising for your application or web site, see [Becoming a Product Advertising API Developer](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/becomingDev.html)\.
+If you arrived at this page while trying to enable Amazon Advertising for your application or web site, see [Sign up for the Product Advertising API](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/becomingDev.html)\.

 ## How AWS identifies an IAM user<a name="id_users_create_aws-identifiers"></a>